Sammidysam/four-part-writing/README.md

 For a description of the project, see the Final Report PDF included in the repository.

+# Dependencies

+`python-constraint` is required for the CSP portion of this project to run.
+To install it, run `pip3 install python-constraint`.
+Or, you can use `pip` if that uses Python3.
+Python3 is required for this project.

 # Running

 To run the program, execute `CSP/read_problem.py` with an argument of